tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A Parameterized Test will behave differently on the same data when using different Parameter values.

 Implementers SHOULD only present non-default Parameter values to a Test implementation if needed for local data quality needs.
-When a test is executed with non-default Arguments specified for Parameters, consumers of Assertions and data quality reports resulting from such MUST be able to tell that non-default Arguments were used, and what the non-default values were.
+When a Test is executed with non-default Arguments specified for Parameters, consumers of Assertions and data quality reports resulting from such MUST be able to tell that non-default Arguments were used, and what the non-default values were.

 When a Test is Parameterized, and a value other than the default value is used for some Parameter, reports SHOULD identify the Tests to you using at least the Label (rdfs:Label) for the Test class, in combination with the Parameter, and the value of the argument that replaced the Parameter in this specific case.

 For example 'VALIDATION_MINDEPTH_INRANGE with bdq:maximumValidDepthInMeters=1642'.

 When a non-default Argument is used, a new instance of an Implementation linked to a new instance of a Specification linked to an instance of an Argument asserting the non-default value SHOULD be used.
-When Assertions are represented in RDF, an Assertion produced by a test run with a non-default Argument value MUST NOT be linked to the instance of the Specification with the Argument with the default value, but MUST be linked to novel instances of Implementation, Specification, and Argument, such that a query on the Assertion can identify what Argument value was used for the Parameter to produce the Assertion.
+When Assertions are represented in RDF, an Assertion produced by a Test run with a non-default Argument value MUST NOT be linked to the instance of the Specification with the Argument with the default value, but MUST be linked to novel instances of Implementation, Specification, and Argument, such that a query on the Assertion can identify what Argument value was used for the Parameter to produce the Assertion.
 It is the novel instances of these classes that provides the non-default value for software consumers.

 When a non-default Argument is used, a Response.comment SHOULD include the Parameter and the non-default value.
 This provides the non-default value for human consumers.